kelvn-dev/documentation-hub/interview-preparation/system-design.md

 For IO task like db call or api call, number of thread can larger than number of cpu because cpu is idle during waiting for external resources

+blocking I/O means your code is waiting for an external event to complete before it can proceed

 ## Memory profiling

 Memory profiling is analyzing heap usage, object allocation, and garbage collection behavior to detect memory leaks and performance issues.
 In springboot, we can use tools like Java Flight Recorder or Actuator metrics to monitor JVM memory

 ## Race condition

-When multiple threads modify shared data without proper synchronization
+When multiple threads modify shared data without proper synchronization, which cause unpredictable results

 ## Deadlock